 - Redraw Facility

 Another key difference is an SMSF cannot redraw against the property whereas most home loans enable you to redraw unused equity up to the loan to value caps offered by lenders.
 Extra repayments are generally fine on most variable rate SMSF loans.
-However, SMSFs can’t redraw the extra funds it has paid in generally and it can’t then use that property as security for another investment property later on.
+However, SMSF’s cannot redraw the extra funds it has paid generally, and it can’t then use that property as a security for another investment property later on.